SilverTick/Python/Beginner Python Cheatsheet/2 - Exploring the Data.md

-df.info #returns info on shape, type of data, etc df.head() #returns top 5 rows. for just 3 rows, use df.head(3) df.tail() #returns bottom 5 rows df.columns #gives all column names in a list
+df.info #returns info on shape, type of data, etc df.head() #returns top 5 rows. for just 3 rows, use df.head(3) df.tail() #returns bottom 5 rows df.columns #returns all column names in a list df.index #returns index info

 type(df['col'].iloc[0]) #takes one example from the column and identifies type of object in the column

+df.isnull() #returns dataframe of same size, and a boolean for each value whether it is null or not df.isnull().any() #returns a boolean for each column, whether it contains any null values or not df.isnull().sum() # returns the number of null values in each column

 ```
 <a id="selection"></a>